Table of Contents

 Step by step procedure

-6. Wait for appointment with fingerprints collection
+7. Wait for appointment with fingerprints collection and submission of original documents.

-12. Reserve time to pick up the card in office, send email in Polish to: cudzoziemcy.pobyt@gdansk.uw.gov.pl
+10. Reserve time to pick up the card in office, send email in Polish to: cudzoziemcy.pobyt@gdansk.uw.gov.pl

 EU citizens